jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/README.rst

    limitations under the License.

 ########################
-aws-java-developer-guide
+aws-PHP-developer-guide
 ########################

-This repository contains source content for the official `AWS Java Developer Guide`_.
-The source code for the `AWS SDK for Java`_ is also on GitHub, at https://github.com/aws/aws-sdk-java/.
+This repository contains source content for the official `AWS PHP Developer Guide`_.
+The source code for the `AWS SDK for PHP`_ is also on GitHub, at https://github.com/aws/aws-sdk-PHP/.

 The guide content is written in reStructuredText_ and built using Sphinx_.
 It relies upon content which is provided in the AWS documentation team's `shared content`_ and `SDK examples`_ repositories.

-AWS SDK for Java 2.0 Developer Preview
+AWS SDK for PHP 2.0 Developer Preview
 ======================================
-Take a look at the new AWS SDK for Java 2.0 developer preview at https://github.com/aws/aws-sdk-java-v2/.
+Take a look at the new AWS SDK for PHP 2.0 developer preview at https://github.com/aws/aws-sdk-PHP-v2/.
 It includes much awaited features, such as a way to plug in a HTTP implementation.
-To get started, see the `AWS SDK for Java 2.0 Developer Guide`_.
+To get started, see the `AWS SDK for PHP 2.0 Developer Guide`_.

 Reporting issues
 ================